kavitheshAS/CTF_challenges/SizeDoesMatter/writeup.md

 # SizeDoesMatter

-- We are given a binary , a packet capture and
+- We are given a binary, a packet capture and .zsh_history file.
+- The .zsh_history file gives us additional context on how the pcap file was generated and its relation with the binary given, which helps in further analysis.

 ```c
 pBVar2 = BN_new();